fracpete/python-weka-wrapper3/README.md

 Please note, that you need a build environment to compile some libraries from source.

+## Docker

+python-weka-wrapper3 also offers pre-built Docker images, making it easy to run the tool without having to install it.
+See [docker/README.md] for more information.

 ## Forum

 You can post questions, patches or enhancement requests in the following Google Group: